JVinuelas19/AudioHarbor/README.txt

 Hello user, important stuff before booting AudioHarbor:

-First of all, install the ACETONE font that it's included in this directory.
-Just click the font and select "Install".
+First of all, install the ACETONE font: "https://www.dafont.com/acetone.font".
+Just download the font, open it and select "Install".
 Otherwise the interface will look ugly.
 Youtube functions will work from the start but if you want to use the Spotify functions follow these instructions:

 1 - Create an Spotify API account here: https://developer.spotify.com/documentation/web-api